Cross-project collaboration: United fish researchers

 Being part of DLN, we have been introduced to projects with similar interests, which enable a contact and collaboration that is otherwise difficult.
 Our projects, dCod 1.0 and DigiSal, have experienced first-hand the positive and synergistic effects that can arise from cross-project collaboration.
 We encourage other projects to also use this chance.

-- Check out the call for cross-project activities, open-ended deadline.
+- Check out the call for support of cross-project activities, application deadline 1 June 2021

 Based at the University of Bergen and the Norwegian University of Life Sciences (NMBU), respectively, dCod 1.0 and DigiSal were two of the initial projects financed in of the first round of the Centre for Digital Life Norway (DLN).
 As the project names indicate, the research is focused on two different but well-known fish species that are very important in Norway, the cod and the salmon.
 But the goals of the projects are very different.